Do Interventions Work?

 It is widely believed by much of the medical community and the addiction recovery industry that interventions make an addict more likely to seek help, and chances of success improve when working with a professional interventionist.

 It is important to remember that no two addicts are alike, no two groups of interveners are alike, and each addiction comes with differing levels of severity, depending on the type of substance(s) being abused and the length of time addiction has had to set in.
-These factors and others make it virtually impossible to isolate all potential variables to achieve a true qualitative result.
+These factors and others make it virtually impossible to isolate all potential variables to achieve a true qualitative result on the addiction intervention success rate.
 These numbers will also vary depending on the source.

 The television show “Intervention” embraced the direct intervention approach and boasted a very impressive 71 percent success rate (meaning percentage of clients who remained sober following treatment) as of 2010.
-It’s worth noting that the success rates have declined as more time has passed, because patients began relapsing.
-In 2013, the success rate fell to 64.2 percent; in 2015, it dropped to 55 percent.9 However, this success rate is still highly impressive when compared against the rest of the industry.
+It’s worth noting that the success rates have declined as more time has passed because patients began relapsing.
+In 2013, the success rate fell to 64.2 percent; in 2015, it dropped to 55.9 percent.
+However, this success rate is still highly impressive when compared against the rest of the industry.